chauff/cse1500-web-transcripts/_lectures/css.md

 }
 ```

-With a maximum width of `520px` for the container, our first column will take nearly half of the available space (`250px`).
+:point_up: With a maximum width of `520px` for the container, our first column will take nearly half of the available space (`250px`).
 The final two columns will then be split over three fractional units (from a remaining space of `270px`, this means three equal divisions of `90px`).
 As such, the second column of `2fr` will have an absolute width of `180px`, with the third column of `1fr` having an absolute width filling out the remaining `90px`.

 _As a general rule of thumb, you should consider using relative units of measurement when developing responsive CSS designs.
 This will mean you do not have to worry about designing different CSS rules for different sizes of screen; everything will be relative to the size of the screen the page is being rendered on!_

-#### Basic CSS functions
+#### Functions

 Modern CSS allows you to make use of _built-in functions_ to compute values on-the-fly for attributes you specify.
 Your CSS styles may have attributes whose values can only be determined at runtime.
 For example, we made use of the `repeat()` function when learning about CSS grids.